giminni/docker-grav/README.md

 * Change into the current project directory with `cd docker-grav`
 * Initialize the project with `${PWD}/bin/grav-mkinit.sh init`
 * Reload bash shell with `source ${HOME}/.bashrc`
-* Set the current grav core production and development package version with `grav-setcore.sh all`, older grav core packages version can be set manually, for example with `grav-setcore.sh 1.6.0` for production package version or `grav-setcore.sh 1.7.0-rc.19` for development package version.
+* Set the current grav core production and development package version with `grav-core.sh set all`, older grav core packages version can be set manually, for example with `grav-core.sh set 1.6.0` for production package version or `grav-core.sh set 1.7.0-rc.19` for development package version.
-* Download the grav core production packages with `grav_getcore all grav` or the core development packages with `grav_getcore all grav-admin`, older grav core packages can be set manually, for example with `grav-getcore.sh 1.6.0 grav` for production package version or `grav-getcore.sh 1.7.0-rc.19 grav-admin` for development package version.
+* Download the grav core production packages with `grav_getcore all grav` or the core development packages with `grav_getcore all grav-admin`, older grav core packages can be set manually, for example with `grav-core.sh get 1.6.0 grav` for production package version or `grav-core.sh get 1.7.0-rc.19 grav-admin` for development package version.
 * Create the encrypted password for user `grav` with `grav-mkpass.sh <user-password> grav`, the password must contain at least 11 characters
 * Create new or use your own SSH private and public key with `grav-mkssh.sh <email-address>` by answering with `1` for create new SSH key or `2` for use own SSH key.
 The latter case will copy the key from your `${HOME}/.ssh` directory.
 * Create the cache directory with `grav-mkcache.sh cache`